KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 **The attackers have gotten a head start, so let's not waste any more time... let's get to work!**

-You can find all the links you need here: [kc7cyber.com/Scholomance Hidden Enclave - DC2](http://kc7cyber.com/Scholomance Hidden Enclave - DC2)

 ### Legend

 > 🎯Key Point – Occasionally, you will see a dart emoji with a “key point.”
 These signal explanations of certain concepts that may enhance your understanding of key cybersecurity ideas that are demonstrated in the game.